'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 "Why not just do it yourself, why did you have to take my sweet boy with you?"
 Manson said.

-Former footballer Gebhardt, 32, stood with his head bowed in the dock as Justice Jan-Marie Doogue sentenced him to five years in prison.
-He earlier pleaded guilty to a manslaughter charge.
+Former footballer Gebhardt, 32, stood with his head bowed as Justice Jan-Marie Doogue sentenced him to five years in prison.
+He earlier pleaded guilty to manslaughter.

-Justice Doogue, however, found he was "deliberately engaging in highly-dangerous and reckless driving".
+Justice Doogue, however, found his driving was deliberate, "highly dangerous and reckless".

-"This was a deliberate crash at very high speed," the judge said, telling Gebhardt that he breached the precious trust his young son would've had in him.
+"This was a deliberate crash at very high speed," she said, telling Gebhardt that he breached the precious trust his young son would've had in him.

 "Lachlan should've expected to be safe in the hands of his father.